kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

-This study uses the [SolveSpace][solvespace-website] geometric constraint engine as a kinematic solver, and makes use of [`python-solvespace`][python-solvespace-docs] and [`slvstopy`][slvstopy-github] to facilitate the development of the virtual model.
+This study uses the [SolveSpace][solvespace-website] geometric constraint engine as a kinematic solver, and makes use of [`python-solvespace`][python-solvespace-docs] and [`slvstopy`][slvstopy-github] to facilitate the simulation of the virtual model.

 ## Vehicle under study